Chaetoceros: Ecology

 Studies suggest that colonies of Chaetoceros serve as an important food source within the water column and major carbon contributor to the benthic environment.
 Within the North Water, located in northern Baffin Bay, Chaetoceros has been reported to contribute about 91% of total phytoplankton cells serving as an important primary producer within this area.
 Therefore, contributing to oxygen production in the North Water.
 Overall, phytoplankton contributes to over half of Earth's oxygen production.

-Blooms

 Chaetoceros blooms have been reported to reach concentrations of 30,100 cells/ml and can persist for multiple months.
 Blooms are able to persist because individuals can survive at low nutrient levels.
 When present in large quantities, species with larger, thicker spines can damage organisms' gills.
 Although, this defensive trait can help the species avoid predation and further promote bloom success.
 Overall, intensive development of the species of the genus Chaetoceros in the Arctic Ocean has a significant impact on the biogeochemical cycle of organic carbon and silicon, as well as on a wide range of macronutrients, trace and rare earth elements.